Connections on non-abelian Gerbes and their Holonomy: Transport 2-Functors are Non-Abelian Gerbes

 which is here zero by \erf{31}, the \emph{fake curvature} of the gerbe.
 In this terminology, transport 2-functors only cover Breen-Messing gerbes with vanishing fake curvature.

-The crucial point is here that neither for the Breen-Messing gerbes nor for the non-abelian bundle gerbes reasonable notions of holonomy or parallel transport are known, while transport 2-functors have such notions, as we will demonstrate in Section \ref{sec5}.
-And indeed, equation \erf{31} comes from an important consistency condition on this parallel transport, namely from the target-source matching condition for the transport 2-functor, which makes it possible to decompose parallel transport in pieces.
-So we understand equation \erf{31} as an integrability condition which has necessarily to be satisfied if parallel transport is supposed to work.
-This is affirmed by Martins-Picken categorical connections \cite{martins1}, for which parallel transport plays an important role and where equation \erf{31} is also present.
+The crucial point is here that unlike transport 2-functors, neither Breen-Messing gerbes nor non-abelian bundle gerbes have concepts of holonomy or parallel transport.
+And indeed, equation \erf{31} comes from an important consistency condition on this parallel transport, namely from the target-source matching condition for the transport 2-functor, which makes it possible to decompose parallel transport into pieces.
+So we understand equation \erf{31} as an \emph{integrability condition} which is necessarily for a consistent parallel transport.
+In other words, vanishing fake curvature is not specifying a subclass of connections, it is a \emph{necessary condition} every connection has to satisfy.

 \end{remark}